FRINXio/workflow-proxy/README.md

 Admin user is identified by having the role `OWNER` or belonging to group `netowork-admin`.
 These are sent to the proxy via HTTP header entries.
 These are configurable.

-## Task proxy

-This proxy should be used by each GLOBAL worker instead of connecting directly to Conductor.
-There is a task proxy in the user facing proxy too.
-Both allow polling / ACK / update of executed tasks.
-The difference is that user facing proxy only allows tenant isolated execution of tasks where Task proxy allows for GLOBAL workers.

-Main responsibility:
-* Prevent single tenant from exhausting a worker by placing too many tasks on the queue

-Workers should use the polling API to specify how many tasks they want to work on.
-Task proxy augments this API: It loops over tenants and requests the tasks from each tenant's queue, then sends combined result back to the worker.
-Contrary to the User facing proxy, the response body is not cleaned from tenant prefixes, so workers are able to figure out tenant Id based on the prefix of the workflow name.

-To determine all the tenant ids in the system, this proxy queries keycloak over HTTP.

 ## User guide